simranverma0001/first_repository/README.md

 Description – A short explanation of what your project does.

 Installation Instructions – Steps to install or set up the project.
-Usage – How to use the project.

-Contributing – Guidelines for contributing to the project.

-License – Specifies the license type (e.g., MIT, Apache).

-Contact Information – Author details or support links.